If you’re lonely when you’re alone, you’re in bad company.

 ~ Rollo May

 So I am learning.
 There is a certain power I feel after a successful solo outing; a sense of freedom, of peace.
-I’ve started a list of other things I want to do alone in the world at some point: attend a baseball game, take a snowboarding trip, take a road trip, go camping somewhere other than my bedroom (yes, I have sent my tent up in my room, don’t judge), go to some sort of live music gig, etc. And I will.
+I’ve started a list of other things I want to do alone in the world at some point: attend a baseball game, take a snowboarding trip, take a road trip, go camping somewhere other than my bedroom (yes, I have sent my tent up in my room), see live music, etc. And I will.

 Whenever I meet people out alone in the wild world, I find myself in awe.
 I don’t pity them for having no friends, I envy their courage.
 My friend is over in Glacier National Park right now, alone-ing the crap out of his hiking trip, and I am inspired.
 I don’t think he knows it, but he’s given me a ton of courage to forge ahead in my own alone endeavors.
 He views it very simply: Good company is often preferred, but he won’t let the lack of it keep him from doing what he wants to do.
 It gets old doing stuff alone, but the experiences make it worth it.